/ seo-glossary / What Is Image SEO? SEO Glossary

 Compress images without sacrificing quality.
 Use tools like TinyPNG, ImageOptim, or Squoosh to reduce file sizes.
 Aim for the smallest file size that maintains acceptable visual quality.
 A well-compressed JPEG can be 70-80% smaller than the original with minimal visible difference.

 Choose the right format.
-Use WebP as your primary format for the best compression-to-quality ratio.
-Fall back to JPEG for photographs and PNG for images requiring transparency.
-Use SVG for icons and logos.
-Implement AVIF for next-generation browsers.
+Google Search can index BMP, GIF, JPEG, PNG, WebP, SVG, and AVIF.
+Use WebP or AVIF as your primary format for the best compression-to-quality ratio.
+Fall back to JPEG for photographs and PNG for images requiring transparency, and use SVG for icons and logos.
+Whatever format you serve, make sure the filename extension matches the actual file type.

 Implement responsive images.
 Use the srcset attribute to serve different image sizes based on the user's device and screen resolution.
 This prevents mobile users from downloading unnecessarily large images.